Chinese Paper and Art — Paper Cutting, Oil Paper Umbrella, Kite, and Other Delicate Art Forms

 A type of long composite kite, with the dragon as the most popular theme in history.

 Nowadays, more creative designs have been used to make composite kites, such as a series of lanterns, deities, cartoon characters, flowers, and so on.

 Composite Kite With A Dragon Head and Facial Designs of Peking Opera, Picture from Yafeng.

 Three Dimensional Kites

-Kites that consist of one or more cylinders or cuboids as main bodies, such as palace lanterns and vases, usually are quite lifelike and exquisite.
+Kites with one or more cylinders or cuboids as main bodies, such as palace lanterns and vases, are usually quite lifelike and exquisite.